 If you like to follow Andrew:

-Andrew has a long history of public service in the field of the visual arts, having judged the Turner Prize, the BP National Portrait Prize and the Annual British Animation Awards, among many other prizes.
+Andrew has a long history of public service in the field of the visual arts, having judged the Turner Prize, the BP National Portrait Award and the Annual British Animation Awards, among many other prizes.

 He has served on the Government Art Collection Committee, the Hayward Advisory Committee, and the Baltic Centre for Contemporary Art in Gateshead.